This Will Destroy You: This Will Destroy You (2006–2008)

-The writing process for This Will Destroy You, the band's eponymous debut studio album, was initially a slow and fragmented one.
+The writing process for This Will Destroy You, the band's eponymous second studio album, was initially a slow and fragmented one.
 The band members were all living in different cities within Texas, due to work and school commitments, and so could only meet irregularly.
 Christopher Royal King said to Rock Sound, "[Writing] was a struggle; when we did meet up, sometimes the ideas would come flowing, but at others we'd just stand there for the whole time staring at each other."
 In February 2007 the band began recording with producer John Congleton at a studio in Texas owned by the country music singer Willie Nelson, a process that took several months.

 The band was booked to tour the United States during July and August, along with 65daysofstatic, Fear Before the March of Flames and Hot Cross.
 However, after one of their concerts guitarist Jeremy Galindo fell ill; he was later diagnosed in hospital as suffering from Crohn's disease, an inflammatory bowel condition.
 This led to the band having to cancel all their remaining summer tour dates.
 Combined with financial problems, this caused the band to go on a three-month hiatus, a time where the future of the band was uncertain.

 This Will Destroy You was released by Magic Bullet in January 2008.
 It was generally positively received: Rock Sound compared it to "the soundtrack to the impending apocalypse" and awarded it the fifth best album of the year, while Drowned in Sound called it "a true classic of its kind."
 Shortly after the release of the album, the band parted company with bass guitar player Raymond Brown, who left in order to focus on his medical career.
 The band auditioned a number of bassists, before permanently recruiting Donovan Jones.
 In March 2008 the band toured Europe for the first time, playing at the Bevrijdingspop, Out of the Crowd and Rhâââ Lovely festivals.
 The tour lasted for six weeks and included performances with Boris and Devil Sold His Soul.
 The song "The Mighty Rio Grande" from the band's self-titled release was featured in the films Moneyball (2011), Earth to Echo (2014), and Room (2015), and in the series Lethal Weapon.